Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/candle-duration.md

 1. **Visualize Market Activity**: Quickly identify periods of rapid market activity (lighter colors) and slower periods (darker colors) on your non-time-based charts.
 2. **Analyze Trading Sessions**: Detect transitions between trading sessions or significant market events by observing changes in candle duration.
-3. **Volatility Insights**: Clusters of short-duration candles can indicate increased volatility or market events, providing clues for potential trade setups.
+3. **Volatility Insights**: Clusters of short-duration candles may indicate increased volatility or significant market events, offering potential trade signals.
-4. **Complementary Analysis**: Use in conjunction with other technical indicators to confirm trade setups or market trends, especially during periods of interest.
+4. **Complementary Analysis**: Use alongside other technical indicators to confirm trade setups or trends, especially during key market periods.
-5. **Log Management**: If you’re running the chart for long periods, disable the logging feature to avoid excessive log entries, keeping your log panel clean and focused on the most critical information.
+5. **Log Management**: If running the chart for extended periods, disable the logging feature to keep the log panel focused on the most relevant information.

 ## Parameters